Answer: All of the above ocular alignment tests are helpful in assessing this patient with ocular misalignment.

 Hirschberg test involves using a penlight to assess the corneal light reflex and its alignment with the center of the pupillary axis.
 In a patient with a normal Hirschberg test, the reflection of the penlight should be located in the exact same position in each pupil.

-Hirschberg test on our patient reveals the following:
+Hirschberg test on our patient is shown below:

 Reflection of the penlight is located temporally to the center of right pupil and in the center of left pupil.
 This indicates the right eye is turned inward, while the left eye is properly aligned.